laurentbourgaultroy/data-structure-exercice/README.md

 Data Structure Exercise
 =======================

-I coded this program as a refresher on C data-structure.
-You can use it as an example if you need a refresh yourself -it's easy to get spoiled by higher level languages.
-This code may contains nasty bugs, copy-paste at your own peril.
+I coded this program to freshen my knowledge on C data structure.
+You can use it as an example if you need to hone those skill yourself -it's easy to get spoiled by higher level languages.
 The project use modern practices of software development: a fully automated build, unit tests, static code analysis, and leak detection using valgrind.
 Poke in the Makefile if you are curious how those have been applied to a C program.

+This code may contains nasty bugs, copy-paste at your own peril.

-# What's in it
+## What's in it

 Right now, a resizable vector and a bunch of tests.

 Future plan -not in it right now- include an old-fashion linked list, a hash map, a heap, and maybe some more exotic data structures like a rope.

-# How to build
+## How to build

 You will need the standard GNU C toolchain: make, gcc and the like.
 [Valgrind](http://valgrind.org) is required for the leak detection part.
 The project require a Unix-like environment.
 Building it on Windows may be very hard.

 Check the OS specific detail below to install the prerequisite.
 Then run good-ol `make` in the source directory to build.

-## On Mac OS X,
+### Building on Mac OS X,

 Install the XCode Command-Line tools.
 You can also install them from XCode directly, but an easier way to get them is to install the [homebrew](http://brew.sh) package manager.
 The homebrew installer will install them itself.
 Using that later option will let you install the other tools easily.